kylehakala/home-assistant.io/source/_integrations/zha.markdown

 Support for the following hardware is no longer recommended.
 Specific models and details are noted where available in each section.

-{% details "Silicon Labs EmberZNet (legacy hardware using EZSP via bellows)" %}
+{% details "List of hardware that is no longer recommended" %}

-{% icon "mdi:warning" %} Silicon Labs EmberZNet based radios using legacy hardware using the EZSP protocol (via the [bellows](https://github.com/zigpy/bellows) library for zigpy)
+{% icon "mdi:warning" %} **Silicon Labs EmberZNet based radios using legacy hardware using the EZSP protocol (via the [bellows](https://github.com/zigpy/bellows) library for zigpy)**

 - [Elelabs Zigbee USB Adapter](https://elelabs.com/products/elelabs-usb-adapter.html)/POPP ZB-Stick
   - It is suggested to [upgrade the EmberZNet NCP application firmware](https://github.com/Elelabs/elelabs-zigbee-ezsp-utility)